yik3z/Watchy-CODE/Readme.md

     - seems like it works, am lazy to test but the time gets synced periodically so ain't complaining -dark mode toggle (needs a bit more rigorous testing)
 - `DEBUG` mode which prints stuff to serial
+- watch "ticks" only once an hour from 2am to 7am to save batt

 ## What's Not Working / In Progress

 - stopwatch (working on it but lower priority)
 	- tried using interrupts, it broke everything.
 Will debug soon.
 - power saver toggle (in progress)
-- watch "ticks" once an hour from 2am to 7am to save batt (untested)
 - RTC temperature sensor is messed up (hardware issue, shows 45 - 49dec C).
 Substituted with BMA423 temperature sensor (yes, the IMU has a temp sensor) but temp is still a bit off (34 ish dec C)

 ## Other Changes

-- removed FWUpdate cos it's useless
+- removed `FWUpdate` cos it's useless
-- removed WiFiManager library; now uses only default WiFi library
+- removed `WiFiManager` library; now uses only default `WiFi` library
 - disabled step counter and some other config features on the BMA423 (maybe save batt? no clue lol)
-- not sure if feature: disabled fast menu in most places; ESP enters sleep mode faster, but menu is harder to scroll when returning from apps
+- not sure if feature: disabled `fast menu` in most places; ESP enters sleep mode faster, but menu is harder to scroll when returning from apps

-##Wishlist
+## Wishlist
 - low battery warning
 	- low batt can engage power saver mode
 - maybe a thinner font for the time on the watchface